-The Department of Health, Human Performance and Recreation is a student-centered department that offers a variety of programs of study in the dynamic fields of community health promotion, kinesiology, athletic training, pedagogy, recreation and sport management.
+The Department of Health, Human Performance and Recreation is a student-centered department that offers a variety of programs of study in the dynamic fields of public health, exercise science, teaching physical education, athletic training, andrecreation and sport management.

 The department offers bachelor's degrees in three areas of study: